vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 In each of these, the emphasis is on the meditation of the  source of the joy which is spiritual.
 Leaving aside the various  sensuous media, the aspirant should meditate on that fountain  of all joy which only trickles in small drops in all the joys of  life.

 In verses 69-72, the examples given are only those of physical  delight.
 In verses 73, the main example is of aesthetic rapture  that one feels in listening to a mefodious song.
-According to  Saiva aesthetics, there can be aesthetic rapture only when the
+According to  Śaiva aesthetics, there can be aesthetic rapture only when the

 70 Vijiianabhairava